Public Agency Attorneys in California

 The Water Law, Municipalities and Public Agency Law attorneys represent clients who have rights to use groundwater and surface water systems, including the State Water Project, the Central Valley Project and local rivers.
 The firm is currently general counsel for various clients throughout the State, including Del Puerto Water District in Central California; Santa Ynez River Water Conservation District on the Central Coast; Kern Water Bank Authority and Arvin-Edison, North Kern, Semitropic and Wheeler Ridge water storage districts in the Southern San Joaquin Valley; and various water companies and community service districts providing urban and municipal services to Kern County residents.
 The firm also represents individuals who may be affected by public agency actions, such as eminent domain litigation, or may be in need of legal advice concerning other public agency matters.

 Young Wooldridge, LLP’s Water, Municipalities and Public Agency Law attorneys have a broad range of experience and are recognized and respected as experts in their field.
 The firm is capable of providing specialized legal services to a wide variety of private and public entity clients throughout the State of California requiring assistance with water and land use issues.
-The Water & Special Districts attorneys regularly provide legal advice regarding the special laws that apply to public agencies, such as the Brown Act, Conflict of Interest, Public Finance, Public Contracting, CEQA, Eminent Domain and many others.
+The Water & Special Districts attorneys regularly provide legal advice regarding the special laws that apply to public agencies, such as the Brown Act, Conflict of Interest, Public Finance, Public Contracting, CEQA,

 Young Wooldridge, LLP regularly provides specialized advice relating to a wide array of legal matters including:

 - Conduct of public agency Board meetings pertaining to Brown Act

 - Public Finance and Taxes, Assessments, Fees and Charges under Propositions 13, 62 and 218

 - Environmental Law including CEQA, NEPA and ESA